R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/events.md

 #### Introduction
 **Presenters:** Co-chairs of the R-HTA in LMICs chapter
 <p>
-An introduction to the inaugral R-HTA in LMICs workshop.
+An introduction to the inaugural R-HTA in LMICs workshop.
 The co-chairs discuss the motivations behind the chapter and introduce the team.
 </p>

 #### Getting Started with Github and R